 Choose Healthier Cooking Methods

-Consider alternative cooking methods such as grilling, baking or air-frying to enjoy these treats with less oil.
+Consider alternative cooking methods when preparing food during your eating window.
+For example, try grilling, baking or air-frying to enjoy these treats with less oil.
 This way, you can savour your iftar treats and keep your weight loss goals on track.

 Embrace Mindful Eating

 After hours of fasting, it’s natural to feel eager to eat.
-However, consuming your meal slowly allows you to appreciate the flavours of your food, aids digestion and helps prevent overeating.
+However, consuming your meal slowly allows you to appreciate the flavours of your food.
+It also aids digestion and helps prevent overeating.

 This mindful approach can lead to better recognition of your body’s hunger and fullness cues.
-Even outside Ramadan, learning these cues can help cultivate a healthy gut, which in turn supports your overall well-being.
+Even outside Ramadan, learning these cues can help you maintain a healthy gut.
+This in turn supports your overall well-being.

 Stay Hydrated